-School Facilities Capacity
+Facilities Capacity

 The District's capacity is adequate to house the District's current student population.
 Facility needs exist regardless of the availability of capacity to house student enrollments, inclusive of student enrollment generated from new development.
 New students generated from future development will create a burden on existing school facilities.
-Capital improvements, including upgrades or the replacement of existing facilities with new facilities for their continued long-term use, are necessary to adequately house the existing student population and future enrollment growth at all school levels.
+Capital improvements, including upgrades or the replacement of existing facilities with new facilities for their continued long-term use, are necessary to adequately house future enrollment growth at all school levels.